-The Feast of the Immaculate Conception takes place on December 8th, and it is, generally, a Holy Day of Obligation.
+The Feast of the Immaculate Conception takes place on the eighth of December and it is, generally, a Holy Day of Obligation.
 The faithful are required to attend Mass, where they commemorate when Mary was graced by God to lead a life completely free of sin.

 FEAST OF ST. STEPHEN

-The Feast of St. Stephen is celebrated on December 26th, the day after Christmas.
+The Feast of St. Stephen is celebrated on the twenty-sixth of December, the day after Christmas.
 It is part of the Twelve Days of Christmas, and honors the first martyr for the Newborn King, Stephen.